fatiharapoglu/twitter/README.md

 -   [ ] find throw new Errors, console.logs, message:, error:, snackbar here, alert(), confirm(),
 -   [ ] think about handling related errors in the fetch folder
 -   [ ] use try catch in awaits
+-   [ ] handle home/edit explore/edit and this kind of paths, redirect if requested. or catch all method
 -   [ ] global-error / error handling detailed
 -   [ ] change explore to home, home only followings
 -   [ ] add age, name, stuff, required in the sign up.